dolphindb/api-java/README.md

 * Only 1 parameter exists on DolphinDB server

-Parameter "x" has been generated on DolphinDB server by the Java program, and parameter "y" is to be generated by the Java program.
+Parameter "x" was generated on DolphinDB server by the Java program, and parameter "y" is to be generated by the Java program.
 ```
 conn.run("x = [1,3,5]")
 ```
-In this case, we need to use the "partial application" method to embed parameter "x" in function `add`.
+In this case, we need to use "partial application" to embed parameter "x" in function `add`.
 For details, please refer to [Partial Application Documentation](https://www.dolphindb.com/cn/help/PartialApplication.html)。

 ```
 public void testFunction() throws IOException{